-Data covering 2005-2010 for 48 countries indicate that the higher the NIC, the higher the GDP per capita (ppp), accentuating the value of NIC as a driver in major countries/economics throughout the world.
-For the 6-year average of NIC rankings among 48 countries, Austria ranks 11th, Belgium 19th, The Netherlands 10th, and Switzerland 2nd.
+Data covering 2005-2010 for 48 countries indicate that the higher the NIC, the higher the GDP per capita (ppp), accentuating the value of NIC as a driver in major countries throughout the world.
+For the 6-year average of NIC rankings among 48 countries, Argentina ranks 45th, Brazil 42nd, Chile 30th, Colombia 41st, Mexico 43rd, and Venezuela 48th.
+In general, these countries are in the last quartile of 48-country NIC, except Chile.

-The 2008 financial crisis caused severe impacts all across the globe and is considered to be the worst since the Great Depression of the 1930s.
+The 2008 financial crisis caused severe impacts across the globe and is considered to be the worst crisis since the Great Depression of the 1930s.
 The crisis came with unexpected speed and spread into a global economic shock, which resulted in a number of bank failures.
 During this period, economies worldwide slowed, credits tightened, and international trade declined.
 In an effort to mitigate the crisis, governments and central banks across the globe responded with unprecedented fiscal stimuli, monetary policy expansions, and institutional bailouts.
 These measures had its desired impact and the financial crisis was declared over by the end of 2009.

 However, the short global recovery in 2010 was overshadowed by the lingering sovereign debt problems in Europe, thus a global economic slowdown recurred in the second half of 2011.
-Despite the efforts of Euro leaders to prevent large economies like Italy and Spain from needing bailouts, Spain still asked for external financial assistance in June 2012.
-As of early 2013, economic recovery in most developed countries was still hampered by the weak global development.
+Despite the efforts of European leaders to prevent large economies like Italy and Spain from needing bailouts, Spain still asked for external financial assistance in June of 2012.
+Although the global economic outlook for 2013 will be better than that of 2012, growth in most developed countries is still predicted to be weak.